cutting-room-floor/swarm/README.md

 If you run the command from an EC2 instance, you can swap `_self` in for an actual Swarm name and the Swarm of the current instance will be used.

-Get the hostanme of all instances in my Swarm.
+Get the hostname of all instances in my Swarm.

     node index.js --config config.json metadata --attribute dnsName --filter.Swarm _self